Rumman Chowdhury

 Rumman Chowdhury (b.
-1980) is a Bangladeshi American data scientist, a business founder, and former responsible artificial intelligence lead at Accenture.
+April 1980) is a Bangladeshi American data scientist, a business founder, and former responsible artificial intelligence lead at Accenture.
 She was born in Rockland County, New York.
 She is recognized for her contributions to the field of data science.

 Chowdhury's engagement with science was motivated by her enthusiasm for science fiction, a passion that stimulated her curiosity, often attributed to the "Dana Scully Effect."
 According to Chowdhury, this laid the foundation for her future endeavors.

 Education

 Chowdhury completed her undergraduate study in Management Science and Political Science at Massachusetts Institute of Technology.
 She received a Master of Science from Columbia University in Statistics and Quantitative methods.
 She holds a Doctorate Degree in Political Science from University of California, San Diego.
 She finished her PhD whilst working in Silicon Valley.
 Her main interest for her career and higher educational studies was how data can be used to understand people's bias and ways to evaluate the impact of technology on humanity.